Tikom L8000 Plus Robot Vacuums - Review and opinions

 Comparison

-Battery life Up to 150 minutes in Gentle suction mode Up to 90 minutes 90 minutes
+Battery life Up to 150 minutes in Gentle suction mode Up to 180 minutes 200 minutes Up to 90 minutes

-Navigation 360° LiDAR navigation with smart mapping 360° LiDAR navigation 360° LiDAR vision with Precision home mapping
+Navigation 360° LiDAR navigation with smart mapping Imprint Smart Map with clean-by-room control ClearView LiDAR 360° LiDAR navigation

-Dock Self-emptying base with 3L dustbag Bagless self-empty base with 60-day capacity Bagless self-empty base with up to 30 days of dirt and debris capacity
+Dock Self-emptying base with 3L dustbag Clean Base Automatic Dirt Disposal AutoEmpty dock with bagged disposal Bagless self-empty base with 60-day capacity

-Mopping system 2-in-1 sweeping and mopping with 3 water flow settings Vacuum only -
+Mopping system 2-in-1 sweeping and mopping with 3 water flow settings Vacuum and mop with a removable Combo Bin and microfiber pad None Vacuum only

 Against the iRobot Roomba Combo i5+, the Tikom looks more appealing if you want a lower-friction route into self-emptying vacuuming with app-driven room control and are comfortable with a simpler mop.
 The Roomba route makes more sense if you want a more established premium ecosystem and a removable combo bin style of cleaning, while Tikom is the more direct pick for buyers who care most about mapping, self-emptying, and strong everyday vacuuming.